stordco/ds_data_analyst_case/README.md

 ### Notes:
 - Please feel free to ask clarifying questions via email!
 - Thank you for the time you are spending as a candidate with STORD!
+- Please return your completed assignment within 5 days of receipt